 out if children really do need special education and if so, the types of

-Prior to an MDE, the District must obtain permission via the Permission to Evaluate form.
+Prior to an MDE, the District must obtain permission via the Prior Written Notice Consent to Evaluate form.

 Before an evaluation can occur, the form must be signed by the parent or